Saint-Siméon, Capitale-Nationale

-Its population centres include Saint-Siméon, Baie-des-Rochers, Port-au-Persil, and Port-aux-Quilles, all located along Route 138.
+Its population centres include Saint-Siméon, Baie-des-Rochers, Port-au-Persil, and Port-aux-Quilles, most located along Route 138.

 History

 The municipality was formed as a parish municipality in 1869 when it was separated from Saint-Fidèle-de-Mont-Murray (now part of La Malbaie).
 Its post office opened in 1882.
 In 1911, the main village was separated from the parish municipality and incorporated as the Village Municipality of Saint-Siméon.
 In 2001, the two municipal entities were rejoined as the new Municipality of Saint-Siméon.